-Select this option when the robot is mounted on top of an Ewellix LiftKit lifting column.
+Select this option when the robot is mounted on top of a lifting column.
 Select "Use dynamic positioning" if your project requires recalculating the lifting column position for each pick and place movement.
-Enter the maximum stroke in millimeters.
+Enter the highest position in millimeters.
 Pally will dynamically calculate the best possible lifting column position for each layer, depending on the product dimensions.